BruhLookAtThis/soundKit_MR/README.md

 - **Copyright holder**: Copyright (c) 2026 JohnnYoru
 - **Full license text**:

- MIT License
+ MIT License.
- Copyright (c) 2026 JohnnYoru
+ Copyright (c) 2026 JohnnYoru.
  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights